 Some people also decide to share their story and tell co–workers, community organizations, social groups, people who belong to their place of worship, or local newspapers or magazines that they need a transplant.
 Many people are also turning to social media to share their story.

 Educate your family and friends about kidney transplantation and donation.
 You can contact NKF Cares, our Patient Help Line, at toll-free 855.653.2273 or email firstname.lastname@example.org to request free educational brochures about donation to share with your friends or family members.

 What if I don't have a living donor?

 You will need to work through your transplant center to discuss other options which might be available.
-If you are trying to find a kidney donor, the best way to do this is to have interested family members and friends tested for a potential match.
+If you are trying to find a kidney donor, the best way to do this is to have interested family members and friends tested for potential compatibility.
 If you cannot find a donor this way and you are a suitable transplant candidate, you will be placed on the transplant waiting list by the transplant center.

 If you have any questions, you can also contact NKF Cares, our Patient Help Line, at toll-free 855.653.2273 or email email@example.com.